mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 ---
-title: Bug Hunting in FOSS, with Mumble!
+title: Bug Hunt - Image Size Boundaries
-author: abstractappsec(sam)
+author: abstractappsec (Sam)
 date: 2025-12-27
 categories:
   - News
 ---

 In Mumble 1.5.857, there was a patch for an interesting bug:

 https://github.com/mumble-voip/mumble/pull/6875

-This patch was due to an experimental bug hunt that I began a few months ago, and for which I coordinated findings with @krzmbl.
+This patch was due to an experimental bug hunt that I began a few months ago, and for which I coordinated findings with @Krzmbrzl.
 In this blog post the developers invited me to present, I'll be taking a little detour from your standard Mumble blogs and talking about a way to contribute to open source even if you're not a particularly strong coder.